 Making a website or blog with WordPress can be exciting, but there are a lot of things to consider to get your WordPress website developed accordingly.
 If you are about to kick start as a beginner, there are several mistakes to avoid when using WordPress as CMS to design your website incredibly.

 1. Not Selecting a Responsive Design

 In this era of mobile technology, if your web design is not responsive for screens of different sizes then be ready to lose valuable customers/clients who are trying to access your website via mobile devices.
 A responsive theme or design plays a vital role in the overall user experience.
-Using a highly responsive and mobile friendly WordPress means every individual using different mobile devices like smartphone or tablet is going to be presented with a visually adequate and easy-to-navigate display of website to find required details in no time.
+Using a highly responsive and mobile-friendly WordPress means every individual using different mobile devices like smartphones or tablets is going to be presented with a visually adequate and easy-to-navigate display of the website to find the required details in no time.

 2. Search Engine Indexing Blocked

 If users are unable to find your website or blog in search results, it is useless for you and your users as well.
 WordPress is a commonly used CMS that allows search engines to index web pages by default and most of the web developers turn this feature off during the development process to prevent search engines from indexing the under-development pages.
 If the search engine indexing remains blocked in WordPress settings, your site will never appear in top SERPs even after investing in quality SEO services.
 So, remember to check whether indexing is disabled if your website is not performing well in search engines.

 Undoubtedly, the use of plugins makes your website appealing and search engine friendly by improving its overall functionality.
 But excessive use of plugins will make your site slow that will leads towards poor user experience.
 There can also be faulty and distressing plugins welcoming hackers and cybercriminals to steal valuable data and information from your WordPress site.